usnistgov/policy-machine-core/README.md

     performs "assign"
     on "o1"
     do(evtCtx) {
-        let parent = evtCtx["parent"];
+        let parent = evtCtx["parent"]
-        associate "ua1" and parent with "read", "write";
-        associate "ua2" and parent with "read", "write";
+        associate "ua1" and parent with "read", "write" associate "ua2" and parent with "read", "write" }
-    }
 }
 """